 Egg Decorating (many parts of the world)

 Decorating eggs is a tradition found throughout the world.
-In many cultures, eggs represent rebirth and coming back to life, which is one reason they are associated with spring celebrations.
-For Eastern European countries, decorating eggs plays an important role in Easter traditions.
+In many cultures, eggs symbolize rebirth and renewal, which is why they are associated with spring celebrations.
+In Eastern European countries, decorating eggs is an important part of Easter traditions.
 In many parts of Europe, this tradition has roots that precede Christianity.
 Today, decorating eggs for Easter comes in various ways: waxing, carving, painting, or adding different materials.

 READ MORE: How to Decorate Easter Eggs with Whipped Cream